-Ride of the Week - Horse riding holiday in Patagonia, Argentina - Horse Safari in Patagonia
+Ride of the Week - Horse riding holiday in Namibia's Damaraland - Horse Safari in Namibia

-Ride of the week - This week’s featured horse riding holiday is Jakob von Plessen’s Patagonia Adventure in Argentina.
+Ride of the week - This week’s featured horse-riding holiday is an adventure in Namibia’s Damaraland tracking the famous desert elephants.

 Damaraland is part of the Kunene Region in the north-west of Namibia and is characterised by its rocky and rugged landscapes of rough, fascinating beauty.
 The ride starts close to the ancient rock engravings at Twyfelfontein and explore the Huab and Ugab river valleys, favourite haunts of the elephant, and then cuts south across vast open plains towards the Brandberg, Namibia’s highest mountain.
 Cutting west through the crater of an ancient volcano you reach the coastal plains, where long energetic canters finally bring you to the Skeleton Coast and the Atlantic Ocean.

 The 10 night safari is entirely mobile.
 A private camp is moved ahead each night and setup by an experienced back-up team.
 The camp is simple but comfortable - camp beds with bedrolls to keep you cosy and warm at night, shower tents and long drop loos.
 You can sleep out under the stars (which most riders prefer to do do) but tents are available if you prefer.